 If you want to help families who have a family member facing a mental health issue, you should consider a career in family counseling.
-But first, you’ll want to earn the appropriate degree, such as an MS in Marriage, Couple, and Family Counseling.
-Through an MS in Marriage, Couple, and Family Counseling program, you can gain experience in diagnosing mental and emotional disorders as well as in resolving marriage and family conflicts related to divorce, mediation, child-rearing, school issues, and family violence.
+But first, you’ll want to earn the appropriate degree, such as an MS in Clinical Mental Health Counseling with a specialization in Marriage, Couple, and Family Counseling.
+By choosing a specialization in your mental health counseling degree program, you can gain experience in diagnosing mental and emotional disorders as well as in resolving marriage and family conflicts related to divorce, mediation, child-rearing, school issues, and family violence.

-If you’re concerned you don’t have the time to earn a master’s in marriage, couple, and family counseling, online learning can provide a solution.
+If you’re concerned you don’t have the time to earn a master’s degree with an emphasis on marriage, couple, and family counseling, online learning can provide a solution.
 Unlike with campus-based master’s programs, an online master’s program lets you complete your coursework right from home.
 Plus, an online counseling degree program can give you the flexibility to attend classes at whatever time of day works best for your schedule, affording you the opportunity to work full time while you earn your MS degree.

 Many families will have to deal with a mental health issue at some point.
 Thanks to online education, you can earn the degree you need to help these families overcome the challenges they face.

-Walden University is an accredited institution offering an MS in Marriage, Couple, and Family Counseling degree program online.
+Walden University is an accredited institution offering an MS in Clinical Mental Health Counseling program with a specialization in Marriage, Couple, and Family Counseling delivered online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.